 Meet the team on a mission: when it comes to purpose and participation, we’re the experts.

 Ilyse Hogue is a fierce advocate for justice and a leader, innovator and coalition builder across American and global progressive movements.
-As Purpose’s President, Ilyse supports the global team of passionate changemakers and steers strategic planning and development.
+As a Partner at Purpose, Ilyse supports the global team of passionate changemakers and steers strategic planning and development.
 A trained ecologist, she approaches social change from a systems perspective, looking to identify gaps and points of leverage at which to intervene and proactively anticipating trends where Purpose can apply knowledge and capacity to address emerging threats.

 Ilyse, who has spent over a quarter century waging fights on behalf of humanity and our planet, most recently served in an eight-year tenure as president of NARAL Pro-Choice America, during which she helped transform the legacy organization into a modern-day organizing and political powerhouse.
 Under her leadership, NARAL tripled its membership, staff and annual budget in service advancing state and federal legislation to protect and expand abortion access, and fighting an unprecedented wave of abortion bans at the state level.
 She helped to position reproductive freedom as a central tenet of progressive politics and to engage organizations cross-movement in support of the full spectrum of reproductive freedoms being fundamental human rights.
 In doing this, they achieved what was said to be impossible: engaging the private sector in the fight to protect abortion access.